 September 2 – October 2, 2016

-These works span over a decade long relationship with the material for Chad Person.
-Blow Up features seven large-scale inflatables.
-Tracing the development of the artist’s reconfiguration of inflatable advertising inflatables, the exhibition features one of Person’s earliest works, Ozymandias Weeps, 2005, a sad vinyl blow-up version of the Big Boy icon sitting and weeping with his burger on his lap.
+These works spanned over a decade long relationship with the material for Chad Person.
+Blow Up featured seven large-scale inflatables.
+Tracing the development of the artist’s reconfiguration of inflatable advertising inflatables, the exhibition featured one of Person’s earliest works, Ozymandias Weeps, 2005, a sad vinyl blow-up version of the Big Boy icon sitting and weeping with his burger on his lap.

 “The Inflatables are a long running body of work that attempts to illustrate a loss of prowess of select iconic characters at the end of their cultural relevance.
 Each reduces the magnanimous idealism of the character to the pathetic form of a cold air inflatable - a form popularized by the used car dealership gorilla.” – Chad Person